alexirpan/alexirpan.github.io/_posts/2020-06-19-ai-timelines.markdown

-For reasons I don't want to get into in this post, I don't like arguments where people make up a compute estimate of the human brain, take a Moore's Law curve, extrapolate the two out, and declare that AGI will happen when the two curves intersect.
+For reasons I don't want to get into in this post, I don't like arguments where people make up a compute estimate of the human brain, take a Moore's Law curve, extrapolate the two out, and declare that AGI will happen when the two lines intersect.
 I believe they oversimplify the discussion.

 However, it's undeniable that compute plays a role in ML progress.
 But how much